Spiky Ball for Feet: How to Use One for Relief | 321 STRONG Answers

 - &#10003;Pair foot rolling with calf stretches and rolling to address the full tension chain from heel to lower leg

-**Use a spiky ball for feet by placing it under your arch and rolling slowly from ball to heel, pausing on tender spots for 10-15 seconds.** This breaks up adhesions in the plantar fascia (the connective tissue band running along the bottom of your foot), increases blood flow, and relieves arch and heel pain.
-Rolling a spiky ball for feet takes just 2-3 minutes per foot and works best when done daily, especially first thing in the morning or after long periods on your feet.
+**Use a spiky ball on your feet by placing it under your arch and rolling slowly from ball to heel, pausing on tender spots for 10-15 seconds.** This breaks up adhesions in the plantar fascia, increases blood flow, and relieves arch and heel pain.
+Rolling a spiky ball takes just 2-3 minutes per foot and works best when done daily, especially first thing in the morning or after long periods on your feet.

 Stand near a wall or chair for balance.
 Place the spiky ball under the arch of one foot and apply moderate pressure, enough to feel the spikes working, not enough to make you wince.
 Roll slowly from the ball of your foot toward the heel, pausing on any tender spots.
 Cover the full width of your sole by angling your foot inward and outward.
 Two minutes per foot every morning before your first steps makes a noticeable difference within a week.